M4elstr0m/TarkovMapTracker/README.md

 # **Tarkov Map Tracker**
 Tarkov Map Tracker is designed to help beginners to find themselves on the huge maps of <a href="https://www.escapefromtarkov.com/">Escape From Tarkov</a>
-<br>I made this script because I did not find any app that really tracks your location in Tarkov
+<br>I made this software because I did not find any app that really tracks your location in Tarkov

 <br>
 Don't hesitate to reach me, or donate using the links on <a href="https://github.com/M4elstr0m/">my profile</a>, all donations are appreciated 😉
 <br><br>

 <br>There is no specific rules from Battlestate Games that does'nt allow this kind of maps, but beware if it is the case and please contact me!<br>
-**Use this script on your own risks if it is the case in the future ⚠️ I'm not responsible of any loss**<br>
+**Use this software on your own risks if it is the case in the future ⚠️ I'm not responsible of any loss**<br>
 ## 🖥️ Platforms
-This script is Windows-only<br>
+This software is Windows-only<br>
-Notice that this script is only helpful when you have Escape From Tarkov installed on your computer.
+Notice that this software is only helpful when you have Escape From Tarkov installed on your computer.

 ## 🛠️ Installation
 **Please install Python 3.10 version or higher before installing Tarkov Map Tracker**<br>